Chicago Style Workout 8: Personal Pronouns

 Ready for some heavy lifting?

 Remember: The workouts are all about Chicago!
 If you’re an expert in MLA, AP, or New York Times style, you might be surprised to find that your instincts don’t quite match Chicago’s.
-That doesn’t mean that your answer is necessarily “wrong”—it just means it isn’t Chicago style.
+That doesn’t mean your answer is necessarily “wrong”—it just means it isn’t Chicago style.

 (Subscribers to The Chicago Manual of Style Online may click through to the linked sections of the Manual.
 We also offer a 30-day free trial of CMOS Online.)

-[Editor’s update: This quiz has now been updated to refer and link to the 17th edition.]
+Now updated to refer and link to the 18th edition.

 Chicago Style Workout 8: Personal Pronouns

-Note: The first five questions are true/false statements based on the guidelines at CMOS 5.38–46; the last five ask you to judge whether the grammar is correct.
+Note: The first five questions are true/false statements based on the guidelines at CMOS 5.42–52; the last five ask you to judge whether the grammar is correct.

-1. Although the second-person pronoun you is both singular and plural, it always takes a plural verb, even if only a single person or thing is addressed.
+2. Although the second-person pronoun you is both singular and plural, it always takes a plural verb, even if only a single person or thing is addressed.

-5. A pronoun serving as the complement of a linking verb should be in the nominative case {It was she who asked for a meeting.}.
+5. A pronoun serving as the complement of a linking verb should be in the nominative case (It was she who asked for a meeting).

 6. Rupert and she have decided to start up a start-up.